-CSTAR (Canadian Surgical Technologies & Advanced Robotics) opened in 2000 and is a world-leading centre for researching, developing, testing and delivery of simulation training of minimally invasive surgical technologies and techniques.
+CSTAR (Canadian Surgical Technologies & Advanced Robotics) is a world-leading centre for researching, developing, testing and delivery of simulation training of minimally invasive surgical technologies and techniques.
 There are three complementary sides to our purpose: Surgical Technology, Simulation/Education and Research.

 Our facilities support all stages of medical device knowledge translation by enabling meaningful collaboration of researchers and clinicians.
 Through LHSC, CSTAR doctors have produced a number of world and Canadian firsts in computer assisted, minimally invasive surgery and have been national leaders in the introduction of robotic surgery into the Canadian healthcare system.